-- This is the best for mild odours.
-Rather than using it to combat very bad scents, you may use this every few days to remain on top of odours.
+- This is the best for mild odors.
+Rather than needing it to combat very bad scents, you may use this every few days to remain on top of odors.

 Teabags have the ability to absorb smells.
 This is an excellent approach for athletic shoes.

 Depending on the size of your foot, stuff around five teabags inside each boot.